Follow us on Facebook at Trafford Cats Protection

 We hope to update these pages as often as possible with more images.
 However we cannot guarantee that the cats featured have not been adopted / reserved, by the time you contact us but we can guarantee we will have many cats who would love a new home.

-If you would like to offer a home to a feline/s please ring our Homing Officer at Cats Protection Trafford Branch on 0161 610 2189 (answerphone).
+If you would like to offer a home to a feline/s please contact our Homing Officer, at Cats Protection Trafford Branch on 0161 610 2189 (answerphone).
 It would be helpful to us if you leave your details including postcode and a landline phone number.